 Windows Store apps

-Windows Store apps run on Windows devices (like PCs, tablets, or laptops) and can be sold in the Windows Store.
+A Windows Store apps is a Windows Runtime app that runs on Windows devices (like PCs, tablets, or laptops) and can be sold in the Windows Store.

 Windows Phone Store apps

-Windows Phone Store apps run on Windows Phones and can be sold in the Windows Phone Store.
+A Windows Phone Store app is a Windows Runtime app that runs on Windows Phones and can be sold in the Windows Phone Store.

 Universal Windows apps

-Now that you know what Store apps are, let's talk about what makes them special.
+Now that you know what Windows Runtime apps are, let's talk about what makes them special.

 On Windows, your app can deliver relevant, real-time info to your users and keep them coming back for more.
 In the modern app economy, your app has to be engaging to stay at the front of your users’ lives.
 Windows provides you with lots of resources to help keep your users returning to your app: